polyaxon/polyaxon/site/docs/core/scheduling-strategies/node-scheduling.md

 kubectl label nodes worker_1 worker_2 polyaxon.com=experiments
 ```

-And then in your polyaxonfile
+And then in your Polyaxonfile

 ```yaml
 environment: